 So, it is clear that if we use the wrong prepositions at the wrong place, the meaning will be absolutely wrong!

-We have already learned the basics of prepositions.
+We have already learned the basics of prepositions in English language.
 There are many examples of uses of preposition have been illustrated for more clarity:

 Hence, we understand the lesson!
 Any doubt, please feel free to write!
 And of course, you can share our article in your friend circle.